 Maurice Wheeler, Associate Professor; Ph.D., University of Pittsburgh.
 Management; leadership; organizational culture; diversity; public libraries.

 Oksana Zavalina, Assistant Professor; Ph.D., University of Illinois.
 Information organization, access and retrieval; digital libraries and aggregations; subject access; metadata, cataloging and classification; information use and users; information systems

 Discovery Park, Room E292

-Student organization activities enhance the educational experience, providing interaction with local chapters of national professional associations and pre-professional work with community libraries and corporations.
+The educational experience is enhanced by student organization activities, interaction with local chapters of national professional associations and pre-professional work with community libraries and corporations.

-As a member of the Web-based Information Science Education (WISE) Consortium , our students have access to a variety of offerings from other consortium members.
+Through the Web-based Information Science Education (WISE) Consortium , you'll have access to a variety of offerings from other consortium members.
 We plan to enrich the WISE offerings through several of our courses each semester.

-Our memberships in several key organizations and consortiums provide other unique opportunities for our students.
-As a member of the iSchools organization, we join a group of information schools dedicated to advancing the information field and that share a fundamental interest in the relationship among information, people and technology.
-This partnership allows students to be trained in research by world renowned scholars.
+We're also members of several key organizations and consortiums that provide unique research opportunities for our students.
+Among them is the iSchools organization, which allows our students to be trained in research by world renowned scholars.

 For forms and more information about program admission requirements, visit our website.
 We also offer personal advising by phone and in person.

-The university and department offer multiple options to help you pursue your graduate education, including loans, library or teaching assistantships, scholarships, internships and part-time employment.
+The university and department offer multiple options to help you pursue your graduate degree, including loans, library or teaching assistantships, scholarships, internships or co-ops, and part-time employment.
 More information about these opportunities is available at our website.